Creative Use of Language to Earn Likes

 In Nairobi, the battle for first impressions is real.

-Sometimes, being real or natural does not get you what you want.
+Being real, natural, or yourself can shut some doors.
 It can prevent you from penetrating some social circles, cost you "likes" on Facebook and Instagram, or make others think you are not cool.

-However, you don't have to lie or break a bank to make people think of you in this or the other way.
-If you played around with words, you can create fake impressions but remain real.
+However, you don't have to lie.
+If you played around with words, you can create fake impressions but remain truthful.

 - Use fancy names for your estate.
 Don't tell people you live in Kawangware.
 Instead, tell them you reside in "Lavington West".
 (You may also use "Behind TRM" instead of Roysambu; "Near Two Rivers" instead of Rwaka; "Along Waiyaki Way" for 87, Kinoo, Regen; or "New Kitsuru" for Mwimuto ).

-- If people ask you to describe your estate, don't tell them it's a slum.
+- If people ask you to describe your estate, don't tell them it's crowded.
 Say it is a high-density area.

 - If people ask you where you bought your suit or shoes, don't say you picked them from Garissa Lodge.
-Tell them your supplier, Hassan, imported them from Dubai.
+Tell them Hassan, your wardrobe consultant, imported them from Dubai.

 - If people ask you questions about things you are not familiar with, don't say you don't know the answer.
 Tell them that you'll find out the answer and get back to them."

-- If they ask you if you are faking it, tell them you told them what they wanted to hear.
+- If people accuse you of faking it, tell them you told them what they wanted to hear.